jaredbwasserman/drift/README.md

 1. Frames with tabs move from hotkey when on other tab
 1. ColorPickerFrame moves when it's not supposed to
 1. TimeManagerFrame and TalkingHeadFrame do not move depending on addons loaded
-1. Blizzard Groups Drift Tabs do not work depending on addons loaded
 1. Some frames do not reset position after Reset Frames is invoked
    1. Game Menu / Main Menu
    1. System